Why is sleep good for our skin?

 The day

-As the day progresses, the level of hydration in the skin also increases.
-At the beginning of the afternoon, it faces a peak of sebum which is particularly visible on combination to oily skin.
+As the day progresses, the skin's hydration level also increases.
+At the start of the afternoon, she experiences a peak in sebum that is particularly visible on combination to oily skin.

 The evening

-The evening is the perfect time for cleansing because the skin has accumulated all kinds of polluting particles.
-It needs to be cleansed and detoxified properly .
-You can use our Cleanactyl cleansing gel for a deep and gentle cleansing.
-In the evening, the skin also begins to enter the process of repair and recovery.
+The evening is the right time for cleansing because the skin has accumulated all kinds of polluting particles.
+It must be cleansed and detoxified properly .
+You can use our Cleanactyl cleansing gel for deep and gentle cleaning.
+In the evening, the skin also begins to enter the repair and recovery process.

 The night